Skip advert

 Advertisement - Article continues below

-There’s only one powertrain available at launch, badged 450e.
-This comprises two electric motors – one on each axle – to provide a combined output of 308bhp; plant your foot on the accelerator pedal and the RZ 450e will sprint from 0-62mph in 5.6 seconds.
-One of the headline features of the RZ was set to be its unique optional ‘ONE MOTION GRIP’ steer-by-wire system, but this won’t be available until at least 2025, however, and we’ll get into what that means later.
+One of the headline features of the RZ was set to be its unique optional ‘ONE MOTION GRIP’ steer-by-wire system, but this won’t be available until at least 2025.
+We’ll get into what that means a bit further into this review.

 Advertisement - Article continues below